ritschwumm/stupid-simple-typescript-web-starter/readme.md

 TypeScript is good.
 But the supporting infrastructure around it is bloated and overengineered.

-Don't spend your time seting up frameworks or packaging libraries just to make your TypeScirpt to work in Browser.
-No need for overingeenered and bloated shit like WebPack, Babel, Require.JS, System.JS etc.
+Don't spend your time setting up frameworks or packaging libraries just to make your TypeScript to work in Browser.
+No need for overengineered and bloated shit like WebPack, Babel, Require.JS, System.JS etc.

 TypeScript can produce the build all by itself.
 Use this repo as an example.